-Identifying key mechanisms underlying C cycling dynamics in a vulnerable, highly seasonal tropical dry forest ecosystem.
+Identifying key mechanisms underlying carbon cycling dynamics in a vulnerable, highly seasonal tropical dry forest ecosystem.

-In dry or semiarid ecosystems, most soil respiration (CO2 production by microorganisms) can occur in large ‘pulses’ immediately following rainfall events.
-An in-situ rainfall manipulation experiment was combined with a simulation modeling approach to identify the dominant belowground controls on these important CO2 fluxes.
+In dry or semiarid ecosystems, most soil respiration [carbon dioxide (CO2) production by microorganisms] can occur in large "pulses" immediately following rainfall events.
+An in situ rainfall manipulation experiment was combined with a simulation modeling approach to identify the dominant belowground controls on these important CO2 fluxes.

-Dissolved organic carbon available to microbes was identified as a key controller of soil CO2 pulses following rainfall events.
-This relationship can be captured in simple ecosystem models, allowing us to better predict how ecosystem carbon balance will respond to ongoing changes in precipitation regime.
+Dissolved organic carbon availability to microbes was identified as a key controller of soil CO2 pulses following rainfall events.
+This relationship can be captured in simple ecosystem models, allowing a better prediction of how the ecosystem carbon balance will respond to ongoing changes in precipitation regime.

 University of Minnesota

-The US Department of Energy, Office of Science, Office of Biological and Environmental Research, Terrestrial Ecosystem Science (TES) Program (award number DESC0014363) and the National Science Foundation (CAREER grant DEB 1053237 to JSP).
+The Terrestrial Ecosystem Science (TES) program of the Office of Biological and Environmental Research, within the U.S. Department of Energy Office of Science, (award number DESC0014363) and the National Science Foundation (CAREER grant DEB 1053237 to JSP).

 BER supports basic research and scientific user facilities to advance DOE missions in energy and environment.
 More about BER